groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox-useattrs).

 <span id="v20-upgrade-FAQ-basics-sendemail-ews"></span>
-### Email Widgets: a quick add from editor menu, faster, and Submit button is gone!
+### Email Widgets upgrade: easy add from editor menu, faster, and Submit button is gone!

 Email Widgets are a simple and powerful tool that make it easy to ask questions, collect information, start conversations and gather feedback right in an email.
 From their inbox, recipients can add responses and comments and see up-to-date images that summarize Email Widget responses.